Post Updated Aug 2019

 So let’s get started: Where do you find them?

-I used to hire single folks from craigslist and still do in a jam, but the first place I suggest these days is a Vacation Rental Cleaning Service.
+I used to hire single folks from Craigslist and still do in a jam, but the first place I suggest these days is a Vacation Rental Cleaning Service.
 A quick search on google may turn up a few options in your town, but if it doesn’t I also recommend trying out Yelp or Angieslist.
 Sure, a cleaning company may charge a little overhead for hiring, training, and scheduling staff but the benefits are: having more than one cleaner if someone is sick, more flexibility/availability in scheduling, and a company backing up the work just in case the person does a poor job (they can send someone else out to fix or finish the job).

 Whether you are making an ad or just inquiring over the phone, it’s important to set expectations.

 Here are some important questions to ask to see if they are a good fit for your needs:

 -Are they available every day of the week?

 -Can they be available during the cleaning window?
 Typically 11am to 3 or 4pm depending on size of the home.

 -Can they do short notice?
 If not, how much lead time do they need?

 -Do they have a team (alternates to cover if someone is sick or out of town)?
 If it a single person, would they be willing to hire/train a friend to help them if you give them more business?

 -Can you schedule with them by text/email?
 My software sends automated messages to my cleaners for scheduling, cancellations, and alterations to the schedule.
 You can also just forward booking notifications you receive to use for scheduling.
 It’s nice to save time and try to automate as much as possible.